Prokopp/the-free-hive-book/the-free-hive-book.md

 Apache Hive is a data warehouse system build on top of Hadoop to query *Big Data*.
 Hive originated at [Facebook and was open sourced in August 2008](https://www.facebook.com/note.php?note_id=89508453919).
 The challenge Facebook had to address is one faced by many companies since then.
 Eventually data growth in a company challenges the capabilities of deployed RDBMS or NoSQL systems.
 Reports and analytics start to take minutes, then hours, and eventually overlap with other queries and the whole system grinds to a halt.
 Another common scenario companies start processing big data with Hadoop discovers the value of making the data accessible beyond the development team capable of writing complex map-reduce jobs.

 ##What is Big Data##
 The term Big Data is freely used in this context.
 A colleague defined Big Data jokingly as anything beyond one million rows - Microsoft Excels row limit.
-The underlying point is that Big Data is a point of view and can be generalized as the point where simple solutions and deployed technology fail.
+The underlying point is that Big Data is a point of view and can be generalised as the point where simple solutions and deployed technology fail.

 The subsequent question is if scaling and investing heavily in it is the most economical solution.
 Commercial large-scale data warehouse solutions are very expensive.
 Furthermore, some of the data collected today, e.g. poorly structured or highly denormalized data, can be impractical to manage with these systems.
-The Hadoop ecosystem regularly is utilized to scale data processing in a feasible manner.
+The Hadoop ecosystem regularly is utilised to scale data processing in a feasible manner.
 Hadoop becomes either a replacement or a batch process addition to the existing infrastructure for data analysis, extraction, loading, transformation, reporting, and machine learning.

 ##Accessing Big Data##
 The downside, which Facebook encountered, was that data stored in Hadoop is inaccessible to business users.
 There are higher-level languages like [Pig](https://pig.apache.org/), [Cascading](http://www.cascading.org/), [Crunch](http://crunch.apache.org) or [Scalding](https://github.com/twitter/scalding).
 They are, however, geared towards software developers that want to avoid the verbosity of pure Java map-reduce development.
 Even Pig, a popular data-flow language, still requires users to learn a completely new skill.
-Facebook realized that most of their users already had a common skill - they knew SQL.
+Facebook realised that most of their users already had a common skill - they knew SQL.
 Hive was developed to give access to data stored in Hadoop translating SQL-like statements into complex map-reduce jobs reading and processing data on large distributed scale.

-##Democratizing Big Data##
+##Democratising Big Data##
 Hive is a success story.
 Today, Facebook's largest Hadoop cluster consists of thousands of computers providing a combined storage of 150 Petabytes - roughly 150,000,000 Gigabytes.
 Hive provides access to literally thousands of employees to the data running together thousands of map-reduce jobs every day using Hive.
 The additional training for employees knowing SQL to use Hive is minimal.
 Most statements can be expressed equivalently and full SQL support is coming to Hive very soon.

 ##What Hive is not##